Samuel Winter

-Samuel Winter DD (1603–1666) was an English clergyman and academic, who became Provost of Trinity College Dublin.
+Samuel Winter D.D.
+(12 December 1603 – 7 October 1666) was an English clergyman and academic who served as the 10th Provost of Trinity College Dublin 1652 to 1660.

-Life
+Early life

-The son of Christopher Winter of Oxfordshire, he was born at Temple Balsall in Warwickshire.
-He early received religious impressions from the preaching of Slader, a puritan divine for whom his father had obtained the neighbouring chapel of Knowle.
-His father sent him in 1617 to King Henry VIII's school, Coventry, where William Dugdale was his contemporary under James Cranford.
+The son of Christopher Winter of Oxfordshire, he was born at Temple Balsall, Warwickshire, in 1603.
+He early received religious impressions from the preaching of Slader, a Puritan divine for whom his father had obtained the neighbouring chapel of Knowle.
+His father sent him in 1617 to King Henry VIII School, Coventry, where William Dugdale was his contemporary under James Cranford.
 He went on to Emmanuel College and Queens' College, Cambridge, his tutor being John Preston.

+Career

+Early career

 After graduating M.A., Winter placed himself under John Cotton, vicar of Boston, Lincolnshire, with a view to preparation for the ministry.
 Cotton found him a rich wife, and led him to the Independent position in religion.
 Recovering from illness, he became perpetual curate of Woodborough in Nottinghamshire, and developed his preaching.
 He obtained a lectureship at York, but after the outbreak of the First English Civil War, left it in 1642 for the vicarage of Cottingham in the East Riding of Yorkshire.
 Here he organised a church on the congregational model.